-Lumberjack only provides one Combiner, the TextEqualityCombiner.
+Lumberjack provides one Combiner as default, the TextTagCombiner.
 You can write your own Combiners and register them with Lumberjack.
 The idea is that each Combiner would have its own criteria for whether a Message should be combined and how to combine that specific Message with another of the same type.